mikechase3/notebook.mchase.me/development/languages-and-architectures/full-stack-cloud-based-application-development/php.md

 // Prints: I have a brownish dog named Tadpole and her favorite food is treats.
 ```

-&#x20;PHP allows us to **specifically indicate the variable name by wrapping it in curly braces** to avoid any confusion.
+PHP allows us to **specifically indicate the variable name by wrapping it in curly braces** to avoid any confusion.
 We’ll include the dollar sign followed by the variable name wrapped in curly braces:

 ```php
 $dog_name = "Tadpole";